Fleckism/SecurityPlus/SecurityPlus/20B Backup Strategies.md

 ### Copy Backups

 Most software also has the capability to do copy backups.
-These are made outside the tape rotation system and do not affect the archive attribute.
+These are made outside the [[tape rotation system]] and do not affect the archive attribute.
 # SNAPSHOTS AND IMAGES

 **Snapshots**

 Snapshots are a means of getting around the problem of open files.
-If the data that you're considering backing up is part of a database, such as SQL data or an Exchange messaging system, then the data is probably being used all the time.
+If the data that you're considering backing up is part of a database, such as SQL data or an [[Exchange messaging system]], then the data is probably being used all the time.
 Often copy-based mechanisms will be unable to back up open files.
 Short of closing the files, and so too the database, a copy-based system will not work.
 A snapshot is a point-in-time copy of data maintained by the file system.
 A backup program can use the snapshot rather than the live data to perform the backup.
-In Windows, snapshots are provided for on NTFS volumes by the Volume Shadow Copy Service (VSS).
+In Windows, snapshots are provided for on NTFS volumes by the Volume Shadow Copy Service ([[VSS]]).
 They are also supported on Sun's ZFS file system, and under some distributions of Linux.

 ![Screenshot shows Volume Shadow Copy Service (VSS) settings.
 Use VSS when taking snapshots and Automatically select snapshot provider are set.](https://s3.amazonaws.com/wmx-api-production/courses/5731/images/7057-1599771812666.png)